Harshad2321/MindMetrics/README.md

 xdg-open index.html
 ```

+Alternatively, you can:
+- Double-click `index.html` in File Explorer
-Alternatively, you can use VS Code's Live Server extension or any local web server.
+- Use VS Code's Live Server extension
+- Use any local web server

 #### 6. Use the Application

-1. Fill in all required fields in the web interface
+1. Fill in all required health metrics in the web interface
+2. Select your preferred ML model (Random Forest is default)
-2. Click the "Predict Stress Level" button
+3. Click the "Analyze Stress Level" button
-3. View your stress prediction, category, and personalized wellness suggestions
+4. View your stress prediction, category, and personalized wellness suggestions
-4. Note the confidence score indicating prediction reliability
+5. Note the confidence score indicating prediction reliability

 ## Folder Structure

 ```
-MindMetrics/
+MindMetrics-1/
 │
 ├── backend/
 │   ├── main.py                  # FastAPI application with all endpoints and logic
 │   ├── analyze_data.py          # Data analysis and scaling parameter calculation
 │   ├── create_scaler.py         # Scaler creation utilities
-│   ├── model.joblib             # Trained Random Forest model
 │   ├── requirements.txt         # Python dependencies
 │   └── __pycache__/             # Python cache files (ignored by git)
 │